 I share my story of having high functioning anxiety and working in the spotlight in media.
 I also share how I overcame it and continue to manage my anxiety.

-Hey friends, so as you may recall from my New Years Resolution post, I promised to write and share more personal posts about my life.
+Hey friends, I had promised to write and share more personal posts about my life.
 I have shared my story about PCOS, and I know you all appreciated that, but otherwise, I know, I’ve been a bit slow.
 GAH!
 I hate to fail at my own damn goals but I had been frantically trying to finish up my cookbook which had legit TAKEN-OVER-MY-LIFE.
 But, I’m on the home stretch and ready to get back to it.